 This drives the demand for more metrics to take these variables into account.
 However, it is a relentless task as the SI of genomics constantly drives towards ever increasing project complexity, hence project complexity remains chronically difficult to quantify and measure.

-Polyploidy and the amorphousness/intricacy of the non-human
+2. The amorphousness/intricacy of the non-human

 Similarly, presentations on the assembly of plant genomes emphasised the difficulties of knowing in advance what size the sequence data for a given biological sample would be since the DNA sample itself -- typically from a plant such as wheat -- is large, highly repetitive and polyploid (containing more than two sets of chromosomes).
 The social intelligence of assembling genomic data from such specimens entails many tests, assays, and measures of sequence data in order to ascertain a genome can best be assembled constituted as a data object.